3bdallahh0/3bdallahh0/README.md

 I am a C# developer specializing in Web and Windows Applications.

-I have hands-on experience building websites with ASP.NET MVC, C#, and MySQL Server, covering both frontend and backend development.
+I have hands-on experience building websites with ASP.NET MVC, C#, and MySQL Server, covering both frontend and backend development, and creating responsive designs using Bootstrap 5.

-Windows Applications created to provide practical solutions for real-world problems.
+I also develop Windows Applications using WPF to provide practical solutions for real-world problems.

 Skilled in delivering high-quality, maintainable, and efficient software solutions.